 We're finally past the point of no return as The Act episode 6 opens.
-At the Blanchards' little pink house, Dee Dee's (Patricia Arquette) voice calls out for Gypsy (Joey King), before we are forced to listen to the sounds of Nicholas Godejohn (Calum Best) stabbing Dee Dee repeatedly.
+At the Blanchards' little pink house, Dee Dee's (Patricia Arquette) voice calls out for Gypsy (Joey King), before we are forced to listen to the sounds of Nicholas Godejohn (Calum Worthy) stabbing Dee Dee repeatedly.
 The uncomfortably moment doesn't last long, though, as the screams transition to a flashback of Young Dee Dee giving birth to baby Gypsy.

 Next comes the real purpose of the flashback: Dee Dee's mother Emma (Margo Martindale) arrives, immediately grabs Gypsy out of Dee Dee's arms, and says she is "Grandmamma who knows best."
 Not even a half a second passes before Emma starts making decisions about the baby and apologizing for Dee Dee now knowing what to do.
 Dee Dee sheepishly asks if she can give Gypsy her first bath, but Emma declines.
 Clearly, we're about to learn all about the (fictionalized version of) the woman who made Dee Dee who she is.